 To demonstrate its continued commitment to ensuring value for money, the fund also took part in CEM Benchmarking exercise for 2020-21 and the results were reported to Committee in March 2022.
-The results demonstrated that the fund Investment Costs were slightly above other funds as a result of the implementation style.
-The results also demonstrated a net 7 year return above the LGPS median.
+The results demonstrated that the fund continues to perform well in terms of both transaction costs and returns in comparison with our peers.
+Benchmarking and Cost Transparency continues to be a priority with participation in these is set to continue.